 - Is it sunny?
 The sun plays a huge part in the water’s color.

 - Secondly – RAIN.
 This baffled me at first but in hindsight, it makes perfect sense.
-If it’s been raining buckets the days before your visit, rainwater will mix with the lake’s and dilute the organisms that make the water look pink.
+If it’s been raining buckets the days before your visit, rainwater will mix with the lake and dilute the organisms that make the water look pink.

-Here are two pictures of Las Coloradas shot the exact same day.
+Here are two pictures of Las Coloradas shot on the exact same day.
 The first was shot when we arrived – the sky was cloudy.
 The second was shot shortly after on the exact same spot – the sky had cleared up and the wind was at full blast!

 Our Tour Through Las Coloradas

 I’ll outline our tour through Las Coloradas below – in total, it takes anywhere from two to three hours depending on how long you take on each stop (one of the things I loved about the tour was how flexible our tour guide was, he was super chill whenever we wanted to stop somewhere to get a few shots).

 The first stop is a picture stops at the pink lagoon that initially made Las Coloradas so famous.
 There’s not much to do here other than, yeah… take pictures!

 Next up was a drive through the factory where we got to see so many other smaller lakes, many of which were full of flamingoes!
 I’ve seen flamingoes in the past, but never so up close as I did on this tour!